arangamani/jenkins_api_client/README.md

 ### Debug

 As of v0.13.0, this debug parameter is removed.
 Use the logger instead.
-See te next section for more information about this option.
+See the next section for more information about this option.

 ### Logger